GLOBAL MARKETS-Shares, euro lifted by ECB aid plan optimism

 "There are still people predicting the $1.2000 level in the euro by year end."

-The ECB could resume bond buying - possibly as soon as September - which will target shorter dated sovereign debt and aim to complement the combined firepower of the region's two bailout funds while keeping the pressure on governments to reform.
+The ECB plans to resume bond buying - possibly as soon as September - which will target shorter dated sovereign debt and aim to complement the combined firepower of the region's two bailout funds while keeping the pressure on governments to reform.

 But the euro zone's new permanent bailout fund has yet to be formally approved by paymaster Germany and rules governing any ECB bond buying still have to be agreed by internal committees at the central bank.